NEWS, EDITORIALS, REFERENCE

 CNP Packet Structure

-Remember how a TCP packet is 20 bytes, and that gets wrapped in an IP packet that's 20 more bytes, and that gets wrapped in an ethernet or a wifi packet which adds another 10 to 20 bytes?
+Remember how a TCP header is 20 bytes, and that gets wrapped with an IP header that's 20 more bytes, and that gets wrapped in an ethernet or a wifi packet which adds another 10 to 20 bytes?
 That's a huge amount of overhead, especially if the payload is small, like 1 byte.
 The difference is, a TCP/IP packet has to carry a segment of a data stream all the way from one process on one computer to a partner process on a different computer, somewhere else on the internet, anywhere in the entire world.

 Whereas, a CNP packet has to route a segment of a data stream from one process in C64 OS (one socket, owned by one Application, running in a particular Fast App Switch bank) to the CNP server.
 And that's it, because from there, the CNP server bridges that data to the internet over TCP/IP.
 Therefore, the overhead of a CNP packet can be very small.
 How small?
 I got it down to just 4 bytes.
 From ~50 bytes down to 4 bytes makes a big difference when data is being exchanged between the computer and the network hardware at just 2400 baud.
 Meanwhile those 4 bytes allow us to maintain many of the advantages of packet switching that we lose when we let the modem do everything for us.